mikedamay/PureDI/Documentation/LibraryMaintainerNotes.md

 Code Status
 ==============
-* No Warnings except in Sandcastle Help Builder
+* No Warnings except in Sandcastle Help Builder (innocuous)
 * All Tests Pass
 * Useable (except for the absence of real-world hardening)
+* The Sandcastle API docs for DependencyInjector.CreateAndInjectDependencies is corrupted.
+Maybe a Sandcastle/SHFB problem

 Prerequisites
 =============
 VS2017.
-Sandcastle build helper extension (2017.5.15).
+Sandcastle build helper extension (2018.5.29).

 Alternatively:
 If you don't need to build User Guide and API docs